unisat-wallet/dev-support/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "Question / Support"
 description: "Ask a question or request integration help."
-title: "[Question] "
+title: "[Question] <short description>"
 labels: [question]
 assignees: []
 ---

 **Your question**
-Please describe your question or what you need help with.
+_What do you need help with?
+Please describe your question as clearly as possible._

 **Relevant context**
-If applicable, provide code snippets, API endpoints, or other context to help us understand your question.
+_If applicable, provide code snippets, API endpoints, error messages, or other context to help us understand your question._

 **What have you tried?**
-Let us know what you have already tried or checked.
+_Let us know what you have already tried or checked.
+This helps us avoid suggesting things you've already done._

 **Additional information**
-Add any other information that may help us assist you.
+_Any other information that may help us assist you._